-Materials for extensions and alterations should, wherever possible, match or complement the existing building and its setting on the site relative to the settlement characterisation.
+Materials for extensions and alterations are preferred to, wherever possible, match or complement the existing building and its setting on the site relative to the settlement characterisation.
 Similarly, materials for new build should complement the site and respect adjacent buildings whilst at the same time reflecting the rural nature of the Village.
-Use of materials from sustainable sources should be maximised.
+Use of materials from sustainable sources where possible should be maximised.
 Facing brickwork in red and brown hues, pargetting, render and feather edged boarding are all acceptable materials painted in Woodham Walter colours.
 Cementitious self-coloured cladding is no substitue for traditional timber feather edged boarding.
 Painted shiplap boarding is more suited to American colonial style buildings and not a rural Essex environment.

-Roofing should be clay peg tiles, plain tiles, pantiles or slates depending upon the existing property and should add to the rural character of the location.
+Preferred roofing materials include clay peg tiles, plain tiles, pantiles or slates depending upon the existing property and should add to the rural character of the location.